foxmask/django-th/docs/wallabag.rst

 from http://yourdomain.com/admin/django_th/servicesactivated/add/

-* Select "Evernote",
+* Select "Wallabag",
 * Set the Status to "Enabled"
-* Check Auth Required: this will permit to redirect to the user (or you) to Evernote to ask to confirm the access to his/your Evernote account
+* Check Auth Required: this will permit to redirect to the user (or you) to your Wallabag application which will request a token
 * Fill a description